nehaprakash1006/Home-SOC-Lab-Brute-Force-Attack-Detection-Using-Elastic-Stack/README.md

 ## ⚙️ Detection Rule

 - Custom rule created in Elastic Security
-- Triggers on `event.action: "authentication_failed"`
+- Triggers when logs depicting a brute force attack are detected
 - Generates alerts based on frequency of failed logins

 ---